 First, the structure of each instrument is quite different.
 The left-hand technique looks quite similar but, in reality, differs in many ways.

-On the guitar, there are frets that serve two purposes: intonation and sound production.
+On the guitar, some frets serve two purposes: intonation and sound production.
 Intonation because if the guitar is well tuned up if your finger is in the right fret, you will play in tune.
-Sound production is due to the fact that the thin metal edge of the fret, as opposed to soft fingertips, allows the note to sustain and vibrate cleanly.
+Sound production is because the thin metal edge of the fret, as opposed to soft fingertips, allows the note to sustain and vibrate cleanly.

 Harmony and polyphony on the left hand on the guitar and the violin

-With six strings, the guitar is more at ease to play chords, harmonies and counterpoint (two different lines that respond to one another).
+With six strings, the guitar is more at ease to play chords, harmonies, and counterpoint (two different lines that respond to one another).
 But guitars can play melodic lines as well.
-That logic well spaced out fingerboard is of great help there.
+That logic well-spaced out fingerboard is of great help there.
 This is not easy per se.
 But a beginner will be able to play chords quite soon.
-It is actually a good start for someone to learn E Major chord, then A Major.
+It is honestly a good start for someone to learn E Major chord, then A Major.